FourteenBrush/GIP-project/README.md

 - Gives an overview of customers
 - A small (not fully implemented) feature that allows you to add purchases from the store

-The project is made in C#, working with Windows Forms We store all the data the application needs in a hardcoded MySQL database (yes i know it's hardcoded)
+This project is made in C#, .NET version v4.7.2, working with Windows Forms We store all the data the application needs in a MySQL database, the database path is hardcoded (as we were free to choose our database)

 The design of the application is set out like this:
 - A Business package which covers all the business objects, like Customer, Product, etc.